awsdocs/aws-codebuild-user-guide/doc_source/setting-up.md

    }
    ```
 **Note**
-This policy allows access to all AWS CodeBuild actions and to a potentially large number of AWS resources\.
-To restrict permissions to specific AWS CodeBuild actions, change the value of `codebuild:*` in the AWS CodeBuild policy statement\.
+This policy allows access to all CodeBuild actions and to a potentially large number of AWS resources\.
+To restrict permissions to specific CodeBuild actions, change the value of `codebuild:*` in the CodeBuild policy statement\.
 For more information, see [Authentication and Access Control](auth-and-access-control.md)\.
 To restrict access to specific AWS resources, change the value of the related `Resource` object\.
 For more information, see [Authentication and Access Control](auth-and-access-control.md) or the specific AWS service's security documentation\.

 1. Switch to the directory where you saved the file, and then run one of the following commands\.
 You can use different values for `CodeBuildGroupAccessPolicy` and `CodeBuildUserAccessPolicy`\.
 If you use different values, substitute them here\.